In this two-day workshop, you will learn how to capture the magic of Brighton by Night in an explorative and experimental play with Night Photography.

 Summing up on the workshop themes, leaving your workshop feedback, and suggesting ideas for further workshops based on your needs.

-- Ideally, an SLR camera with a BULB setting(digital if you want digital, film if you want film) is the best type of camera you can have if you want to really explore and experiment with photography
+- Ideally, an SLR or mirrorless camera with a BULB setting(digital if you want digital, film if you want film) are the best types of cameras you can have if you want to really explore and experiment with photography

 Refund & Cancellation Policy